pineapplemachine/strtime-js/directives.md

 ### Second %S

 Second number.
-The number is padded with spaces if it is fewer than two digits long.
+The number is padded with zeroes if it is fewer than two digits long.
 The second number is normally in the range 00 through 59 and always in the range 00 through 61.

 The second number may be 60 in the case of a [leap second](https://en.wikipedia.org/wiki/Leap_second), which occur every few years.
 The posix standard originally allowed for the possibility of [double leap seconds](https://www.ucolick.org/~sla/leapsecs/onlinebib.html), and this is why a value of 61 is also accepted.
 However, there have never been two successive leap seconds in the past and this is unlikely to occur in the future.